- Google’s organic search algorithm incorporates many different on-page factors.

 - On-page SEO goes well beyond keywords, and includes everything from headers to title tags, structured data, image optimization, and more.

-In this step-by-step on-page SEO guide, I’ll explain the most important page-specific optimization best practices that you should implement on your own website, and why they’re a vital part of your overall SEO strategy.
+In this step-by-step on-page SEO guide, I’ll explain the most important page-specific optimization best practices you should implement, and why they’re critical to your overall SEO strategy.

 What is on-page SEO?